fipl-hse/2020-2-level-ctlr/docs/pipeline.md

    errors are self-explaining):
    `FileNotFoundError`, `NotADirectoryError`, `InconsistentDatasetError`,
-   `EmptyDirectoryError`, and throw `UnknownDatasetError` if any other inconsstency is found.
+   `EmptyDirectoryError`, and throw `UnknownDatasetError` if any other inconsistency is found.
 2. script immediately finishes execution

 ### Stage 2.
 Introduce corpus abstraction: CorpusManager

-As we discussed multiple times when there are real world entities that we are working with from our Python programs, we need to emulate their behaviour by new abstractions.
+As we discussed multiple times when there are real world entities that we are working with from our Python programs, we need to emulate their behavior by new abstractions.
 If we think of the Pipeline and consider the Single Responsibility Principle, we will quickly realize that it is not the responsibility of the Pipeline to know where the dataset files are located and how to read/write to them, etc. Therefore, we need a new abstraction to be